amelkiy/write-ups/Insomnihack-2023/SleepSafeDoH/README.md

 This part is a bit tricky so try to stay focused!

 The request needs to be valid and include the following:
-* Bogus query that contains a number of `\x80` bytes and the extra HTTP payload
+* Bogus query that contains a number of `\x80` characters and the extra HTTP payload
+  * We chose `\x80` arbitrarily as it's not a valid ASCII character, any non-ASCII character will work
   * The HTTP payload has to be inside the DNS label since it's the only data that gets passed to Google
-  * There has to be an exact number of  `\x80` bytes so that the encoded payload will expand to fit the content length
+  * There has to be an exact number of  `\x80` characters so that the encoded payload will expand to fit the content length
 * A query to a domain we control

 Let's start with the 2nd query since it's the easiest.
 We'll take `my.server.com` as an example to a domain we control.